matteo-tinta/internalize/docs/how-it-works/README.md

 > It must be rendered behind a reverse proxy which will handle it's authentication.
 > otherwise your internalize instance will be open to the entire world! :smile:

+> [!WARNING]
+> In this page Authentication Server and BE are the same actor, but the interrogation callback can a third-party service

 ## Backend Flow
 Internalize does not provide any authentication nor authorization out of the box.